ideos/gloe/docs/source/getting-started/utilities.md

 )
 ```

-In this case, we have nothing to do before split the groups of users.
-So, when starting the pipeline with `forward` transformer, we are able to forward the incoming data to the next transformer directly.
+In this case, we have nothing to do before splitting the groups of users.
+So, when starting the pipeline with a `forward` transformer, we are able to forward the incoming data to the next transformer directly.
 ```{important}
 We have to explicitly define the incoming type of the forward transformer when it is used as the first step, because it is not known at the time of the definition.
 ```

 ## forward_incoming

-Suppose you need to extract some statistics of a Pandas DataFrame.
+Suppose you need to extract some statistics from a Pandas DataFrame.
 However, you still need the use the original data in the next transformers.
 In that case, you can use `forward_incoming`, which receives a transformer as an argument.
 The output of the `forward_incoming` is a tuple with the output of the encapsulated transformer and its input.

 ```python
 get_data: Transformer[str, pd.DataFrame]